Sobolev regularity theory for the non-local elliptic and parabolic equations on $C^{1,1}$ open sets

 where $\alpha\in (0,2)$ and $D$ is either a half space or a bounded $C^{1,1}$ open set.
 The fractional Laplacian $\Delta^{\alpha/2}u$ is defined as

-In recent few decades, there are growing interests in elliptic and parabolic equations having non-local operators.
-The need for such equations is natural since there are a considerable number of phenomena in various areas of science which involve jumps and therefore can not be modeled with local operators.
 In the probabilistic point of view, equations \eqref{parabolic eqn} and \eqref{elliptic eqn} are related to a certain pure-jump process which is forced to assume undefined or killed state when it leaves the open set $D$.
 The zero exterior condition describes that the influence of the jump process vanishes or is ignored when the process is outside of $D$.
-See e.g. Section \ref{Main results} for detail.
+See Section \ref{Main results} for detail.
 In fact, the equations are ill-posed if only zero-boundary condition is assigned.

-In this article, we develop a weighted Sobolev space theory for equations \eqref{parabolic eqn} and \eqref{elliptic eqn}.
-The major novelty of our result is that it give sharp global estimates of arbitrary (real) order derivatives of solutions.

-To give the reader a flavor of our results, we state an estimate for the solution of parabolic equation \eqref{parabolic eqn}.
-For simplicity, let $u_0=0$.
-Denote $\rho(x):=dist(x,\partial D)$, and assume $p>1$ and